 Today i found her there again but this time she wasn't looking very fresh at all.
 She didn't switch position at all.
 All day she kept her spot high up in the corner near the ceiling with her face stuck in the corner.
 I felt very sorry for her, such a short life spent locked in an office bathroom.
 I would have liked to try and get her out of there but i doubt i would have managed to do much good as i'm very clumsy around insects.
+As i looked at her in her little corner, i remembered writing yesterday "i sit in my corner feeling miserable" and my sense of kinship with her grew stronger.

 I too, sometimes, feel like that little lacewing: small and powerless, isolated, unable to communicate, locked in without a way out and incapable of breaking out of my circle of ever deepening immobility.
 And, like her, i feel like i might as well be staring at a blank wall for endless hours because i've lost the will and the energy to do anything else.